ic-a-nb/ScopeBuddy/README.md

 builds.

 ## License
+This project is published under the name **"ScopeBuddy-9inch"** to comply with the license requirement for a distinct name.
 This project is a modified version of ScopeBuddy and is subject to the same license terms.

 Original ScopeBuddy contributions are available under the